Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-• After Iftar (2-3 hours post-meal): Once your body has had time to digest and absorb nutrients from your Iftar meal, you’ll have more energy for a slightly more intense workout.
-This is an excellent time for strength training or longer cardio sessions.
-Just ensure you've had enough water and a balanced meal to fuel your activity.
+• After Iftar (2-3 hours post-meal): Once your body has had a chance to digest and rehydrate, you'll have more energy for a more intense workout.
+This is a good time for strength training, higher-intensity cardio, or longer sessions.
+Remember to avoid exercising immediately after a heavy meal; allow ample time for digestion.

 Recommended Exercises When Fasting: Low to Moderate Intensity

-• Yoga and Pilates: These practices improve flexibility, core strength, and mindfulness—perfect for the reflective spirit of Ramadan.
-They are low impact and can be done at home or in a studio.
+• Yoga or Pilates: These practices focus on flexibility, core strength, and mindfulness, making them ideal for Ramadan.
+They are low impact and can help reduce stress, which is often a factor in weight gain.

-• Light Resistance Training: If you're accustomed to weightlifting, reduce the weight and increase repetitions.
-Focus on proper form rather than lifting heavy.
+• Light Resistance Training: If you're accustomed to weightlifting, reduce the intensity and weight.
+Focus on higher repetitions with lighter weights to maintain muscle mass rather than building new mass.

 Ready to Transform Your Body?